-For some companies, they take customer journey mapping at a basic level to the point that it doesn’t encapsulate the maximum value that you can get out of this exercise.
-There are even companies with customer success teams but don’t have customer journey maps which can be considered as a loophole.
+Some companies, take customer journey mapping at a basic level to the point that it doesn’t encapsulate the maximum value that you can get out of this exercise.
+There are even companies with customer success teams that don’t have customer journey maps, which can be considered a loophole.
 Little did they know that customer journey mapping gives you the framework to be more customer-centric, most especially for companies that embrace such methodology.
-That said, this blog is written to enlighten on how to properly do this in an organization.
+That said, this blog is written to enlighten you on how to properly do this in an organization.

 Irit Eizips, Chief Customer Officer and CEO of CSM Practice, was recently invited by Planhat to talk about Customer Journey Mapping for B2B Organizations.
 With the goal of helping customer success teams, Irit Eizips shared that customer journey mapping’s goal is to not only set up the framework correctly but attach it to the company’s go-to-market so that it can grow profitably by implementing customer retention and expansion, selling methodologies, and value playbooks.